A deletion-contraction formula and monotonicity properties for the polymatroid Tutte polynomial: Further applications of the deletion-contraction formula

 \begin{proof} It is obvious for the case $k=0$ since the constant term of the exterior polynomial for any polymatroid is $1$.
 We now assume that $k\geq 1$.
-We first prove the necessity by induction on $n$.
-If $n=k+1$, then this follows from Observation \ref {complete-example}.
+We first prove the sufficiency by induction on $n$.
+If $n=k+1$, then it follows from Observation \ref {complete-example}.